 Digital rewards have become one of the most practically effective categories of promotional incentive, precisely because they remove the friction that undermines so many traditional mechanics.
 Digital gift cards, discount codes for online retailers, streaming subscriptions, and app-based rewards are all instantly deliverable, nationally scalable, and verifiable without complex fulfilment logistics.

 Instant win mechanics, where participants find out immediately whether they have won a prize, drive dramatically higher participation than delayed draw mechanics.
-The dopamine hit of finding out in real time is a powerful driver of engagement, and instant win campaigns consistently report higher social sharing rates than traditional prize draws.
+Cadbury's "Fingers Crossed" on-pack promotion illustrates the mechanic well: shoppers either found a winning "crossed finger" biscuit inside the pack itself, or scanned an on-pack QR code to enter an online instant win, with prizes running from £50 up to £20,000 across a £100,000 prize pool.
+The dopamine hit of finding out in real time is a powerful driver of engagement, and the promotion returned for a second consecutive year on the strength of its participation numbers.

 For brands with a broad national footprint or a digital-first customer base, digital rewards are particularly well-suited.
 They can be personalised, tiered, and connected to CRM data in ways that physical rewards cannot.
 A customer who has already purchased three times in a quarter can be offered a meaningfully different reward than a first-time buyer, a level of sophistication that most mass promotional mechanics do not allow.